boomcrypto/clarity-deployed-contracts/README.md

 # clarity-deployed-contracts
 This repo contains all deployed contracts on [Stacks blockchain](https://stacks.org).

 Branch `main` contains contracts of mainnet.
-Updated via Github Actions.
+Updated via Github Actions daily.

 Branch `testnet` contains contracts of testnet.
 Not maintained currently.

+## Black list
+Contracts that are seens as bad actors in general are listed in the file `blacklist.txt`.
+This is an opinonated selection.